vaginessa/CameraOCRTranslate/README.md

 An app that can scan images and translate it

 # What's CameraTranslate?
-The main idea is to extract text from an image using camera.
+The main idea is to extract text from an image using OCR.

 # Sprint 1 Plan
 ### TODO